Why you need to know your Values and how to find them

 Compare and discuss.

 See how they translate into your family values.
 Family values are different from your personal values, because, well, it needs to be a consensus between you and your partner.
-I am going to write another article specifically on family values, how to draw them and how to use them.
+(This article focuses on Family Values: How to Find and Use Yours).

 If you are feeling brave, share them with your colleagues, bosses, mentors, supervisors to celebrate and hone the uniqueness of talents and resources in your workplace, to invite in work that is aligned with your values.

-And if you want to discuss your discoveries or go deeper into the values work, get in touch with me to have a complimentary virtual cuppa.
+And if you want to discuss your discoveries or go deeper into the values work, get in touch with me to have a no-obligation chemistry coaching session.
+I love helping people discover themselves and live happier lives aligned with their values.